 So, you’ve probably heard this place referred to by many names, and you may be asking: “Which is it?
 ‘Ohe’o Gulch, Haleakala National Park Kipahulu, or Seven Sacred Pools?”
 The proper name of this attraction is ‘Ohe’o (Oh-Hey-Oh).
-“Seven Sacred Pools” is a name coined decades ago by the owner of what is now Travaasa Hana (previously Hotel Hana Maui) for the purpose of marketing this deservingly spectacular remote location to tourists.
+“Seven Sacred Pools” is a name coined decades ago by the owner of what is now Travaasa Hana (previously Hotel Hana Maui) for the purpose of marketing this deservingly spectacular (but then unknown) remote location to tourists.
 Since this is part of the Haleakala National Park, the NPS has also added their own name to the mix “Haleakala National Park, Kipahulu.”

-Whatever you call it, this collection of (far more than seven) pools and waterfalls is absolutely spectacular!
+Whatever you call it, this collection of (many more than seven) pools and waterfalls is absolutely spectacular!

 Since ‘Ohe’o is Part of the Haleakala National Park, the fee you pay here will also get you in to the Haleakala Summit (and vice versa – so save your receipt!)
 Admission to the entire park is $15 for a three-day pass or $25 bucks gets you an annual pass to Haleakala, Volcanoes (Big Island) and Pu’uhonua O Honaunau (Big Island) National Parks.

-There are full National Park facilities at ‘Ohe’o, including a Ranger Station (with displays and great information), newly constructed bathrooms, expanded camping facilities and newly constructed large paved parking lots.
+There are full National Park facilities at ‘Ohe’o, including a Ranger Station (with displays and great information), campground, large paved parking lots and bathroom.